Anthony Marinelli: Education

 Marinelli's piano lessons began at age six and he was performing with Lamont Dozier and other Motown artists professionally by age sixteen.
 He studied piano and music theory under Lowndes Maury from 1967 to 1975.
 He studied synthesizer under Clark Spangler (1975–80), and continued piano under Terry Trotter (1976–80), Spud Murphy (music composition from 1978–85) and Hans Beer (conducting from 1993–99).
 Marinelli studied jazz improvisation under Charlie Shoemake from 1978 to 1982.

 In 1977, Marinelli graduated with the first coed class at Providence High School in Burbank, California.
 He studied piano and music composition at the University of Southern California School of Music and played the Los Angeles jazz circuit with the band Night Flight, featuring Billy Childs and vocalist Dianne Reeves.
 Marinelli attended USC from 1977 to 1982, but withdrew with film and recording project offers pending.

 Marinelli was one of ten conductors selected to attend the fourth annual BMI Film Conducting Workshop in 2001.

 Personal life

-Marinelli and his wife Cynthia live with their three children in the Los Angeles area.
-He has two children from his previous marriage to Jill Schoelen.
+Marinelli and his wife Cynthia Gomes live with their children (Cora and Gretel) in the Los Angeles area.
+Marinelli has two children (Dante and Zachariah) from his previous marriage to Jill Schoelen.
 Marinelli holds dual-citizenship (United States and Italy); his Italian citizenship is inherited through his father's lineage.
 He is a licensed soccer coach and has been an LA Galaxy season ticket holder since the team's move to Carson, California in 2003.
 He has been a patron of the Los Angeles Philharmonic since 1980 and is a founding member of the Electronic Music Alliance (EMA).